 Having said that, everything about a cognitive enterprise is not about technology alone.
 It is the ‘people’ who form an integral part of any organisation’s core.
 Cognitive enterprises will always value personal touch, human interaction and empathy that will enable these companies to stand out from the crowd.

 As per a PwC report, businesses are increasingly providing personalised services to customers for a premium, and people are willing to pay the extra price for customised and superior service by AI.
 However, they still need the ‘human touch’ whenever required and cannot completely rely on having a fully functional artificially intelligent customer service system.

 The big question here is—how and where does one start?
 Businesses are ready to upgrade, upskill and turn into a cognitive enterprise.
 But, how does one marry new tech with the legacy systems?

 The garage approach involves the creation of cross-organizational spaces where cross-functional teams can come together with strategic partners, such as IBM, and other ecosystem players and startups to co-create, co-execute and co-operate the new business platforms.

 Under a typical garage environment, you can put technology options into the context of customer journeys, critical workflows, pain points and value potential, and ultimately innovate.

 In the garage, new business platforms can be developed at greater pace and lower risk, enabling benefits from continuous learning.

 The way forward

 The transition to a cognitive enterprise can be daunting, but that’s the way forward.
 Here, incumbents and disruptors are willing to navigate through challenges and explore a huge chunk of opportunity.

-Are you?
 Schedule a consultation with an IBM Garage expert to begin your journey.